joel-rosenberger/reactnd-project-would-you-rather-starter/README.md

 ## Description
 This is an implementation of the Udacity Would You Rather starter, which includes the following features:

-## Installing and Running
-This app requires node.js.

-1. Clone this repository.
-2. Navigate to the repo directory.
-3. Execute the following from the command line:
-    ```bash
-    npm install
-    npm start
-    ```
-## Features

 * Login by selecting a user from the dropdown.
 * Choose the Home nav option to view all questions.
     * Choose a tab: